 Carrie was born in Toronto and continues to live there with her husband.
 She graduated from the Foundation for Montessori Education in 2003.
 Carrie has taught at her former school for ten years and was nominated for teacher of the year 2009 in the Toronto Star Newspaper!
 Carrie enjoys spending time with her family, art, and travel.

-Emily Keir, BA, AMI
+Charlene Roberts, BA, AMI

 Michelle Robin, NNEB, HNC, ECE, TMI